Dream With Your Eyes Open at the Byron Bay International Film Festival

 Byron Bay is said to have the highest concentration of filmmakers in Australia outside of a metropolitan area.
 The inaugural Byron Bay Film Festival was held in February 2006 and focused solely on Australian films and the back catalogue of our local filmmakers.
 Byron Bay is a magnet for people from all around the globe both passing through or making Byron their home and so it seemed fitting that BBFF should metamorphosis into an International Film Festival.

 With the community and media squarely behind us BBFF continues to grow each year.
-The festival now screens 175+ films, Music Videos and VR Experiences over ten days across 6 venues.
+The festival now screens 175+ films, Music Videos and VR Experiences over 75 Sessions, ten days across 6 venues.
 BBFF is supported by many Australian distribution companies, TV buyers and film industry organizations that provide judges for us creating further opportunities for participating filmmakers.
 Filmmakers are shown hospitality at our Filmmakers Bar and a number of invitation only events.

 Our selection panel has extremely diverse tastes, as does our local audience.
 Life in Byron Bay is about as ideal as it gets and so as well as bringing our audience films which resonate with their lives and interests we like to transport our audience away from their sub-tropical paradise and let them experience stories, people and places worlds away.